ADVERTISEMENT

 Virtual representation showing a real-world system converted into a digital model using AI and data.

-Virtual representations are a digital version of a physical object (i.e., a pump, a building, a production line, etc.), that has been captured in a format that both humans and software can interpret and utilize.
-In addition to resembling the original system, a virtual representation should also capture a system’s behavior, composition, and the ability to evolve over time.
-Once a DT’s model is linked to an ongoing data feed and is continuously updated, the virtual representation serves as its foundation.
+Virtual representations are digital versions of physical objects (i.e., a pump, building, production line, etc.) that have been captured in a format both humans and software can understand and use to support the virtual representation of the original system’s behavior, composition, and ability to change over time.
+Once the DT model is connected to an ongoing data feed and continuously updated, the virtual representation serves as its foundation.

 Virtual Replica: How Physical Systems Are Mirrored Digitally